pulp-platform/pulpissimo/README.md

   `pip3 install pyyaml`).
 - The SDK has its own dependencies, listed in https://github.com/pulp-platform/pulp-sdk/blob/master/README.md
-- minicom to view UART output in case you use the 'run' Makefile target with the FPGA platform (discouraged, you better use the approach outlined above)
+- You will need the minicom command line application to view UART output in case you use the 'run' Makefile target with the FPGA platform (discouraged, you better use the approach outlined above)

 ## Repository organization
 The PULP and PULPissimo platforms are highly hierarchical and the Git